Dream4ever/Coding-Life/Stars-On-Github.md

 ### CheatSheet 命令速查表

+- [LeCoupa / awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets): 📚 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.

 ### Developent Tool 开发工具

 - [webpack / webpack](https://github.com/webpack/webpack): A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows to load parts for the application on demand.
 Through "loaders," modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.